Looney Tunes Collector: Martian Alert!: Gameplay

-Story
+Plot

 Marvin the Martian is at it again, desperately trying to destroy Earth.
 His faithful companion, K-9, is in deep trouble though.
 He cleaned the flying saucer to help his master and in doing so, accidentally threw out all of the instant Martians.

 Bugs Bunny, while on his way to a vacation spot in Pismo Beach, overhears Marvin yelling at K-9 about the plot.
 Bugs' vacation plans will have to be put on hold, as he must first save the world.